Developer(s) – Digital Sun Studios & 11 BIT Studios

 The story primarily focuses on a basic premise as opposed to a progressive narrative.
 It follows a man named Will, who is the owner of a shop in the village of Rynoka named Moonlighter, who has aspirations to become a great adventurer in addition.
 There are hints of an ongoing narrative with the various clues that the player can find throughout each dungeon to progress through the game, but it can be quite difficult to present a story in that way and to keep it emotionally charged in a game; especially if it’s heavily text-based like Moonlighter is.
 If, however, players have the patience to discover the depth in the story in this way, then the game’s story isn’t terrible by any stretch of the imagination.

 Originality – 8/10

-Though this game is not without it’s influences, each element comes together to form something particularly special and unique.
-I said earlier that developer limitations can only exist in the imagination, but after playing this game, it became obvious to me that the developers of Moonlighter certainly have abundance in imagination in most of every aspect that players can hope to find evidence of it in.
-The way the game looks, the length that it last and the manner in which it plays out is makes it unlike many other games I’ve played, and its earned every bit of the popularity it has done through it’s community if players.
+Though this game is not without its influences, each element comes together to form something particularly special and unique.
+I said earlier that developer limitations can only exist in the imagination, but after playing this game, it became obvious to me that the developers of Moonlighter certainly have an abundance in imagination in most of every aspect that players can hope to find evidence of it in.
+The way the game looks, the length that it lasts, and the manner in which it plays out makes it unlike many other games I’ve played, and it earned every bit of the popularity it has done through its community of players.